Orioles score three in ninth, rally past Rays, 8-5, to win road series for first time since April

 Everybody hits

-Joseph, Gentry or Paul Janish aren't everyday players, and all have a better defensive reputation than an offensive one.
+Joseph, Gentry or shortstop Paul Janish aren't everyday players, and all have a better defensive reputation than an offensive one.
 But each made a difference Sunday in helping the Orioles produce runs.

 Joseph and Gentry scored on a single by Janish in the second inning to put the Orioles up 2-0 early, and after the Rays pulled back to within one in the bottom half of that inning, Joseph homered to left field in the fourth to make the score 3-1.

 Joseph later scored the go-ahead run in the ninth inning after singling to open the inning.

-He paced the team with three hits to raise his batting average to .270.
+Manager Buck Showalter was also effusive in his praise for the defense in the corner outfield spots by Rickard and Gentry, who got to balls that some of the other outfielders wouldn’t have been able to and stole hits from the Rays all game.

-Though he remained in good shape for the first few innings, right-hander Chris Tillman had difficulty preventing base runners and it came back to bite him again Sunday.
+Though he remained in good shape for the first few innings, starting pitcher Chris Tillman had difficulty preventing base runners and it came back to bite him again Sunday.

 The Rays’ first run came in the second inning, but by the time that inning was over, Tillman had already allowed six men to reach.
 He struck out the side in the third inning but made matters worse on himself in the fourth.
 Shortstop Daniel Robertson singled with one out, then advanced to third when Tillman threw away a pickoff attempt and was charged with an error.
 Robertson scored on a sacrifice fly to pull the Rays back within a run before Tillman got in trouble quickly in the fifth.

-After Mallex Smith and Corey Dickerson singled, third baseman Evan Longoria homered to put the Rays up 5-3.
+After center fielder Mallex Smith and left fielder Corey Dickerson singled, third baseman Evan Longoria homered to put the Rays up 5-3.
 One batter later, Tillman was done, having allowed five runs (four earned) on eight hits with five strikeouts and two walks.
 His ERA remains 8.39.

+“He's getting back to form,” Joseph said.
+“Sometimes it takes some time after an injury like that to really come back to form.
+The big thing is, didn’t get out of hand.
+Kept us in the game.
+Like we see unfortunately quite often, those types of games and innings can really get out of hand.
+He was able to kind of shut it down, and that's probably the reason we won the game.”

 Sweet relief

-With his bullpen rested and a day off Monday, manager Buck Showalter was aggressive with his bullpen deployment Sunday.
+With his bullpen rested and a day off Monday, Showalter was aggressive with his bullpen deployment Sunday.

 After Stefan Crichton got out of the fifth inning and allowed a single to lead off the sixth, Showalter got scoreless innings from Richard Bleier and Darren O’Day before bringing closer Brad Brach into a tie game in the eighth inning.